einstein43/S3IP/reports/SQLinjection.md

   - [Sources](#sources)

 ## Introduction
 SQL injection is a common web application vulnerability that occurs when malicious SQL statements are inserted into user-supplied data, allowing attackers to manipulate the application's database.
-This report aims to explore SQL injection prevention technique.
+This report aims to explore SQL injection prevention techniques in an application for keeping track of your golf scores.

 ## Methodology
 To investigate SQL injection prevention, the following research strategies will be employed: